 The government said that it had $8 billion earmarked for four nuclear plants of total 6 GWe to be in operation by 2025, and aimed to meet 2% of power demand from nuclear by 2017.
-It is anticipated that nuclear generation cost would be about 4 cents/kWh (US) compared with 7 c/kWh for oil and gas.
+It was anticipated that nuclear generation cost would be about 4 cents/kWh (US) compared with 7 c/kWh for oil and gas.

 In mid-2010 three sites were being considered for main plants: Muria (central Java, actually 3 locations), Banten (west Java) and Bangka Island (off southern Sumatra to NE, 2 locations: West Bangka and South Bangka).
 All are on the north shores, away from the tectonic subduction zone.
 Over 2011-13 BATAN undertook a feasibility study for Bangka, and it signed an agreement with the Bangka-Belitung provincial government.
 Bangka is far from any active volcano, has low seismic hazard, no tsunami hazard (shallow sea), and low population.
 Site evaluation of Muntok, West Bangka and Permis, South Bangka, showed both to be suitable for some 10 GWe capacity meeting 40% of the demand in Sumatra, Java and Bali.
 Most of this capacity would be at the West Bangka site, with 600 MWe at Permis.
 After a change in provincial government, these Bangka sites receded from immediate consideration.

 In May 2015 the Energy & Mineral Resources ministry said that a feasibility study on building a nuclear power plant at Bangka-Belitung had been completed and another was under way for Kalimantan.
-The question of whether such a plant would be under PT PLN or private remains open.
+The question of whether such a plant would be under PT PLN or private remained open.